KSHS-Robotics-Club/Shared-Dotfiles/tmux/README.md

 - switch to pane left = C-h
 - switch to pane right = C-l

-## Colorscheme
+## Colourscheme
-The colorscheme used is the same as the Neovim one, Catppuccin.
+The colourscheme used is the same as the Neovim one, Catppuccin.
 The available values are mocha, frappe, latte and macchiato.
 By default mocha is used (same as Neovim).
+It can be changed in the tmux.conf file under cattpuccin flavour.